hamzainvalid/residence-permit-appointment/README.md

 ## Features

-- The program is only available for Windows OS atm
+- The program is only available for Windows OS atm, the Mac version is under development and will soon be available
 - The program does not book an appointment for you it only opens the website and auto-refreshes it until the appointment window appears
-- Automates the process, reducing manual effort and saving time and has shown very effective results
+- Automates the process, reducing manual effort, saving time and has shown very effective results
 - Suppoorts only Chrome atm
 - Built-in version checker to check for the webdriver version and help download it according to the chrome version
-- Easy to use
+- Easy to use and small in size
-- Free for all
+- Open source tool, free for all

 ## Requirements

 - Windows OS 10+
-- Chrome latest version
+- Chrome latest version prefe
 - Webdriver same as the chrome version(First three numbers)

 ## Usage